adham-elaraby/dotfiles-win32/README.md

 Then check to see what libedit version is available in the libs directory and symlink it eg:
 `sudo ln -sf libedit.so.0.0.72 /usr/lib/libedit.so.2`

-Chekc again for any unfound libraries.
+Check again for any unfound libraries.
 In mycase I still needed `intel-gmmlib` as seen by `libigdmm.so.12 (not found)` `sudo pacman -S intel-gmmlib`